sarah-hvid/Bachelor_ibsen/README.md

 # An Evaluation of state-of-the-art NLP Models on Historic text in Danish
 This github repository contains the code for the thesis.
 All code can be found in the scripts-folder.
 The evaluation CSV files are availavle in the CSV folder, and all results are available in the Results folder.
 The raw XML files, the preprocessed TXT files and the annotated CSV files are available in the zipped Ibsen_git folder.
-This foler contains the entire project.
+This folder contains the entire project.

 # Software metadata
 S1  Computing platform / Operating System